mblackonline/mblackonline.github.io/_posts/2023-10-11-SyncFTP-Obsidian.md

 I'm using a USB stick plugged into the Pi for the sync vault storage, which allows me to easily carry the vault if needed.
 I'm considering setting up a cron job to automate regular backups to a cloud service for redundancy.
 If I get around to doing that, I'll update this post with the steps.

 The main limitation I've encountered with this solution is that the SyncFTP plugin doesn't work with the iOS Obsidian app for iPhone.
-However, if I need to save a note on mobile, I can save it in the iOS Notes app and then pull it into Obsidian on my laptop at a later time through iCloud.
+However, if I need to save a note on mobile, I can save it in the iOS Notes app and use iCloud to copy the note to my laptop.
+Then I can copy the note into my local Obsidian vault and sync it to the remote vault.

 I hope this post is helpful to others using Obsidian who are looking for a simple and cost-effective sync solution.
 Feel free to reach out to me on LinkedIn if you have any questions or suggestions to improve this post.